Fire Emblem: Three Houses: Story

-If Byleth joined the Golden Deer, they reunite with Claude and rally their students and the remnants of the Church to stand against the Empire.
+Byleth reunites with Claude, and they rally their students and the remnants of the Church to stand against the Empire.
 Gathering allies and support, Byleth and Claude invade the Empire.
 As they confront Emperor Edelgard and her forces, a Kingdom army led by Dimitri also arrives, resulting in a massive battle.
 Edelgard is forced to retreat while Dimitri is killed.
-Byleth and Claude press on towards a strategic Empire fort, and receive aid from the foreign nation of Alymra.
+Byleth and Claude press on towards a strategic Empire fort, and receive aid from the foreign nation of Almyra.
 Claude admits he secretly opened relations with Almyra, and announces his desire to open Fódlan's borders to the outside world and end the continent's isolationism.
 Byleth and Claude attack the Empire capital, where they defeat and kill Edelgard.
 Byleth and Claude learn "those who slither in the dark" have been manipulating both the current war and the original war a millennium before.
 Claude's army defeats the cult in their secret underground city Shambhala.
 Their leader attempts to destroy them with a rain of missiles, but Rhea intercepts the missiles in her dragon form.
 Meanwhile, Nemesis is awakened from his tomb by the cult; he and his Ten Elites were a band of thieves who took power from Sothis and her dragon kin after they were slain by the cult in the ancient era.
 This power was the source of the nobility's crests.
 Byleth and Claude destroy Nemesis and his undead army.
 In the aftermath, Fódlan is united under Byleth's rule as they and Claude open its borders and start relations with foreign nations.

-If Byleth sided against Edelgard after joining the Black Eagles, a similar version of this route plays out with Byleth allied with Church remnants and the Black Eagle students against the Empire.
-After defeating Edelgard in the Empire's capital and "those who slither in the dark" in Shambhala, Byleth learns the full truth of their origins from Rhea, and is then forced to defeat her after she is driven berserk due to wounds sustained in Shambhala.
-Fódlan is subsequently unified under the Church with Byleth as its new leader.